fluencelabs/nox/docker/README.md

 They would launch the isolated clusters of `statemachine/statemachine:latest` containers.
 These clusters share common settings but use different VM code.

-It's possible to attach the running containers, for example:
+It's possible to attach to the running containers, for example:
 ```
 docker attach sqldbnet_node0
 ```

-(Use `Ctrl+P Ctrl+Q` to detach.)
+It would allow to view State machine logs reporting details about blocks, transactions, etc. (Use `Ctrl+P Ctrl+Q` to detach.)

 Explore `run-cluster.sh` command to launch clusters with custom VM code.

 ### Connecting JS client

-Run:
+Locate to `<fluence root>/js-client` directory and run:

 ```
 npm run start:dev
 ```

 It would launch `npm` project on `localhost:8080`.
-By opening this URL in a web browser and opening dev console, it's possible to use client API and demo clients, e. g.:
+By opening this URL in a web browser and opening dev console, it's possible to use the client API and demo client implementations, e. g.:

 ```
 # counter cluster needs to be launched